 If you have any interest in local history, you'll find them fascinating.
-You can find all of the Northern Kentucky maps at Covington Library's web site, on this page Scroll down to Kentucky Sanborn Fire Maps.
+You can find all of the Northern Kentucky maps at Covington Library's web site, on this page.
 You'll need a library card number.
 Use the zoom feature in your pdf reader to get to the detail in the maps.

 You can also search for them at the Library of Congress.
 Those nice folks have started to digitized all of them, in color.
 As of this writing, they've not completed the full set.